nataliagcarvalho/bank_customers_churn/README.md

 This is a project from the Laboratoria & IBM Data Analyst Certification.

-In this project, I had to choose by my own the topic and dataset that I would like to work with.
+In this project, I had to choose by my own the topic and dataset that I would like to work with such as my business questions.
 My choice was a dataset about a bank's customers churn.

 ***